jfdev001/icon-model-machine-learning-backbone/README.md

 **IMPORTANT**: The first part of this readme focuses on building the *public* version of ICON with FTorch.
-Be aware that for private versions of ICON (e.g., `icon-nwp/uaicon-iap-dev`) you will need to check [Setup with a different version of ICON](#Setup-with-a-different-version-of-ICON), though the steps are mostly the same, so it is advisable to read the public version setup first.
+Be aware that for private versions of ICON (e.g., `icon-nwp/uaicon-iap-dev`) you will need to check [Setup with a different version of ICON](#setup-with-a-different-version-of-icon), though the steps are mostly the same, so it is advisable to read the public version setup first.

 ## Getting the code